SkipGNN: Predicting Molecular Interactions with Skip-Graph Networks: Experiments on the importance of each layer of GNN for biomedical link prediction

 \section{Experiments on the importance of each layer of GNN for biomedical link prediction}

 To further support our claim on the importance of integrating skip similarity for GNN-based methods on biomedical interaction network link prediction, we vary the architecture of vanilla GNN and perform predictive comparison on DDI, PPI, and DTI tasks.
 Here are the variations: \begin{itemize} \item \textbf{TwoLayers-OriGraph} is the two layers GCN on original graph.
 It uses an indirect two-hops neighborhood aggregation because the two-hops nodes information is conveyed to the center node through the one-hop nodes. \item \textbf{OneLayer-OriGraph} is a one layer vanilla GCN.
 It only utilizes the immediate one-hop neighbor information.
 Hence, it is a direct measure of \textit{direct similarity}. \item \textbf{TwoLayers-SkipGraph} is the vanilla two layers GCN that operates on the skip graph.
 It uses direct connection of center node with its two-hops neighborhood as against the indirect connection in vanilla GCN.
 As it is two layer, it also considers indirect four-hops neighbor nodes. \item \textbf{OneLayer-SkipGraph} is the one layer version of GCN-A2.
-As it only uses two-hop neighbor information, it directly measures the \textit{skip similarity}. \end{itemize}
+As it only uses two-hop neighbor information, it directly measures the \textit{skip similarity}. \item { \textbf{OneLayer-3Hops} is the one layer version of GCN-A3.
+We test to show the significance of higher order neighbors. } \end{itemize}